Athena

 Feature Prioritization Matrix

-We mapped with the doted features on a “feature prioritization matrix” to determine which features to focus (marked by stars in the diagram below).
+We mapped with the doted features on a “feature prioritization matrix” to determine which features to focus on (marked by stars in the diagram below).

 Competitor Analysis